Azure/secrets-store-csi-driver-provider-azure/README.md

 - For Linux - v1.16.0+
 - For Windows - v1.18.0+

-> For Kubernetes version 1.15, please use [Azure Keyvault Flexvolume](https://github.com/Azure/kubernetes-keyvault-flexvol)
+> For Kubernetes version 1.15 and below, please use [Azure Keyvault Flexvolume](https://github.com/Azure/kubernetes-keyvault-flexvol)

 **Deployment using Helm**